Posts Tagged Mindfulness and Art

 It doesn’t really surprise me that as we approach the eighth week of the quarter, I’m finally able to spend a little time putting together an image that contains mandalas created by incoming art therapy students, during orientation.
 The quarter has been full – of teaching…

-Posted July 31st, 2014 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted July 31st, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More.

 by Debbie Schroder